Edinburgh Arena: Edinburgh Park proposal

 On 20 November 2023, Anschutz Entertainment Group submitted a planning application to the City of Edinburgh Council for the construction of an 8,500 capacity music arena on a site in Edinburgh Park.
 The project team includes HOK as the designated architects, Savills for town planning and socio-economics, and Buro Happold.

 The proposal was approved by Edinburgh council in June 2024, with construction for the arena expected to begin in early 2025 and with a planned opening in 2027.
 Naming rights for the arena, which will cover 18,500 square metres across three levels and is known as the "Carlton Arena" during the planning stage, will be sold off to a sponsor prior to its opening.

 AEG Europe executive vice president Alistair Wood also revealed that it had considered alternative sites in Leith, Meadowbank and one located near to Edinburgh Airport.
 In February 2025, it was reported that construction work at the site could start sometime in the first quarter of 2026 so that the arena could open in late 2027 or early 2028.
 The developers were working through "issues and processes that come with preparing a site like Edinburgh Park", making progress with the design team and were searching to appoint an external contractor to carry out the work.
+In July 2026, it was reported that AEG Europe had yet to hire a main contractor and supply chain for the construction of the arena.
+This has resulted in further delays to the project's timeline.